Leading Research and Innovation

 Particular strengths lie in the development of new technology in subsea engineering in areas such as new cables, umbilicals, flexible pipes, ROVs, subsea ploughs and tractors.

-In-house innovation and R+D is flourishing in companies such as Baker Hughes, Technip FMC, Bel Valves, SMD, Osbit and IHC.
+In-house innovation and R+D is flourishing in companies such as Baker Hughes, Technip FMC, Bel Valves, SMD, Osbit and Royal IHC.
 These and others also make use of the world-leading R+D and testing assets located in Energy Gateway North East England.
 These include:

 Offshore Renewable Energy Catapult